 A mapped class allows you to define a new class that is not "real" and that exposes one set of methods; this class can be used on all platforms.
 Under the hood, that mapped class will actually map to the original platform-specific classes, depending on which platform your code is compiled.

-The Sugar library provides a wide range of such classes, ready to be used across platforms – and you can of course define your own.
+The Elements RTL library provides a wide range of such classes, ready to be used across platforms – and you can of course define your own.